BenjaminGuinet/BenjaminGuinet.github.io/_posts/2025-03-91-Pop-science-Tales-tel-our-history.md

 12. Jamshid J. Tehrani., 2013.
 The Phylogeny of Little Red Riding Hood, PLOS ONE, vol. 8, n°11: e78871.
 13. Patrice Lajoye, Julien d'Huy and Jean-Loïc Le Quellec., 2013. reply to tethrani ; http://nouvellemythologiecomparee.hautetfort.com
 14. Ziolkowski JM., 1992.
 A fairy tale from before fairy tales: Egbert of Liege’s ‘‘De puella a lupellis seruata’’ and the medieval background of ‘‘Little Red Riding
-15. Da Silva, S. and Tehrani, J., 2016.
-Comparative phylogenetic analyses uncover the ancient roots of Indo-European folktales.
-Royal Society Open Science, 3(1), p.150645.
+15. Julien d’Huy.
+A Cosmic Hunt in the Berber sky: : a phylogenetic reconstruction of a Palaeolithic mythology..
+Les Cahiers de l’AARS, 2013, 15, pp.93-106. ￿halshs-00932197￿
 16. Bond, J.D., 2019.
 Paleodrainage map of Beringia.
 Yukon Geological Survey,
 17. Geggel, L., 2019.
 Humans Crossed The Bering Land Bridge To People The Americas.
 Here’S What It Looked Like 18,000 Years Ago.. [online] livescience.com.
+18. Da Silva, S. and Tehrani, J., 2016.
+Comparative phylogenetic analyses uncover the ancient roots of Indo-European folktales.
+Royal Society Open Science, 3(1), p.150645.